How to Make Essential Oils at Home

-Have you wondered about how to make essential oils?
+Have you wondered how to make essential oils?

-Well, you can make your own essential oil at home, but the process isn't efficient or cost effective.
+Well, you can make DIY essential oil at home, but the process isn't efficient or cost effective.
 It can take many pounds of plant material to make only a few drops of oil.
-You need an essential oil distiller.
+You also need an essential oil distiller.